melikhovyy/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 ## Loading and preprocessing the data

+Loading and preprocessing the data is done with this code:

 ```r
 # create the folder that will contain data file